bicCluster/learning-cluster/README.md

 2. When setting the iptable protection, make sure you don't block the SSH.
 Just set the iptable on the `losalamos` according to the principle figure shown above.
 3. When you are setting the iptable protection, if you want to set the REJECT all -- any any anywhere anywhere reject-with icmp-host-prohibited, make sure that you should first accpet the port 22 and port 8080, or you may lose the SSH connection.
 After that, it might become very slow to connect through SSH but it can still use SSH to connect.
 So do not panic and be patient.
 4. For minimum iptables protection, as you can see in the principle figure above, for the local processes as the host `losalamos`, it seems you can drop some of the PREROUTING, FORWARD, or INPUT.
 But after attempting, the PREROUTING cannot be changed.
 Therefore, you can change FORWARD and INPUT for protecting.
 After setting, you can also use `nmap losalamos.pc.cs.cmu.edu` and  `nmap losalamos.pc.cs.cmu.edu -Pn` to see the status of the PORT for protecting status checking.
+5. Remember when you use a machine outside cluster to SSH in losalamos, you should try `ssh username@losalamos.pc.cs.cmu.edu`.
+Do #not# use its subnet IP adress.
+But inside the cluster, each machine can access another through either domain name or subnet IP(10.X.X.X).

 ## <a name="install-hadoop">Install Hadoop using Ambari</a>